-2.14 The Treasury Management Strategy 2011/12 report, which is elsewhere on this agenda, outlines the proposal to use the Authority's surplus balances to partially finance new capital expenditure by way of revenue contributions.
+- 2.12 The actual amount of external long term debt as at 31/03/11 was £27,707k, as reported in paragraph 2.10.
+In addition, short term debt as at the same date totalled £721k.
+At the same date, the amount of investments was £7,055k, giving a net debt position of £21,373k as at 31/03/11. - 2.13 The Treasury Management Strategy 2012/13 report, which is elsewhere on this agenda, outlines the proposal to use the Authority's surplus balances to partially finance new capital expenditure by way of revenue contributions and also to make additional voluntary minimum revenue provision.
 The impact of this will be to reduce ongoing revenue costs in future years.
-There will still be a need to borrow at various times over the next four years, and the decision about when to borrow and when to use revenue contributions to fund the capital programme will depend upon interest rate forecasts.
+There will still be a need to borrow over the next three years, and the decision about when to borrow and when to use revenue contributions to fund the capital programme will depend upon interest rate forecasts.
 For the purposes of setting indicators, assumptions have been made about when borrowing may take place - the reality of this will be determined by Officers in conjunction with the Authority's treasury advisers.